 Academic Credit: Bachelors, Masters and Doctoral – 1 credit

-Four Paths to Divine Ground:
+Four Paths to Union with the Divine Ground:

 The Essential Teaching of Hinduism, Buddhism, Daoism and Christianity

 What was the origin and the essential teaching of these four Spiritual Traditions?
 And how far was this teaching understood by those who developed religious institutions in their name?
 Of the four Traditions, Buddhism seems to have maintained its influence, which has recently spread widely in the West.
 Hinduism has ceded to Islam in Indonesia but is still strongly embedded in India.
 Christianity has largely lost its influence in Europe but is gaining strength in Africa.
 It has been effectively eliminated in the Middle East where the recent persecution of Christians by Muslim states has been rife.